 Jennifer F. Ringel, M.D.

 Dr. Ringel enjoys spending as much time as possible with her husband and two sons, and is passionate about all types of exercise.
-She has run several marathons
+She has run several marathons.

 Ronna Y. Schneider, M.D.

 Dr. Ronna Yosafat Schneider grew up in Cincinnati, Ohio, and then attended Indiana University and the University of Cincinnati College of Medicine.
 She remained in Cincinnati after medical school to attend residency at Cincinnati Children's Hospital Medical Center.
-She has been with SPA for more than 13 years since completing her residency.
+She has been with our practice for more than 13 years since completing her residency.

 Dr. Schneider resides in Cincinnati with her husband, four children and two dogs.
 When not practicing pediatric medicine, Ronna enjoys spending time with her children at their various sports, music lessons and activities.
 She loves to cook, travel and exercise with her husband, Ben.

 In her free time, Dr. Schneider volunteers in her Cincinnati community and sits on many local and national boards of various organizations.
 Dr. Schneider practices mostly general pediatrics, but specializes in children and adolescents with behavior problems, ADHD and girls with ADHD.